Wesleyelsew96/meal-planner-ai/README.md

 - Extracts main text from common containers like `<pre>`, `div.lyrics`, `article`.
 - Removes chord-only lines and inline bracketed chords like `[C]`.
 - Detects chorus via common markers (e.g., `[Chorus]`, `Chorus:`) or repeated stanza fallback; otherwise uses the longest plausible stanza.
+- Extracts BPM from lines mentioning Tempo/BPM or using note symbols (♩, ♪) and simple equality forms (`q = 120`).
+- Ultimate Guitar: best-effort extraction of `tempo`/`bpm` from embedded scripts, plus parsing of `artist`/`song_name` when available.
+Fallbacks to on-page text patterns.

 Legal Reminder
 - Save and parse only content you are authorized to use (your own, public domain, or with explicit license permitting ML training).
-Respect each site’s Terms of Service.
+Respect each site's Terms of Service.
+Do not scrape or republish copyrighted lyrics without permission.

 Publish to GitHub
 - This repo includes a Python-focused `.gitignore` to keep large artifacts (e.g., `models/`) out of version control.